acato-plugins/wp-rest-cache/readme.txt

 }
 add_filter( 'wp_rest_cache/allowed_endpoints', 'wprc_unregister_wp_comments_endpoint', 100, 1);`

+= Can I force a call to the REST API to not use caching? =

+Yes you can!
+Add the GET-parameter `skip_cache=1` to your call and no caching will be used.

 = On the cache overview page I see the object type is 'unknown'.
 Can I help the WP REST Cache plugin to detect the object type correctly? =

 Yes you can!
 Use the hook `wp_rest_cache/determine_object_type` like this: